How to Start a Drive-Thru Coffee Stand

 Your Drive-Thru Coffee shop Competition

 Since drive-thru coffee shops are mobile, you can expect competition to pop up at any time.
-In addition to other drive-thru coffee stands, you are going to be getting some heat from your traditional coffee shops and substitute businesses.
+In addition to other drive-thru coffee stands, you are going to be getting some heat from your traditional coffee shops and substitute businesses, like retail coffee trucks and trailers.

 Stay unique by offering a unique menu with excellent customer service.
 You always need to keep an eye on your competition.
 What are they serving?
 What prices do they have?
 Research what your competition is doing.
 Besides, customer feedback is critical.
 Be prepared to listen and act on your customers’ recommendations.